ngothanhtung/vku-reactjs/javascript-basics/Practices/week-01-afternoon-day-02.md

 ### 12. Create a User Registration Form

+Create a user registration form using HTML, CSS, and plain JavaScript that includes various types of input fields and performs client-side validation

 #### 📄 Form Fields:

 | Field            | Input Type | Validation Requirements                       |